AeroSteveO/EspDeck/README.md

 # Change Log

   * With generation 3, we begin to use the Matrix Keypad feature of EspHome, simplifying the wiring.
+  * With generation 4, we'll be adding WS2812 LEDs to backlight the key switches, providing an aveneue for notifying of a status from home assistant